 I picked up two large baskets from Lowe’s as well to store things like flip flops and out-of-season shoes.
 The baskets fit perfectly at the top and bottom of the system.

-Then, I just filled the shelves with my shoes and a few other accessories, and my project was complete.
+Then, I just filled my DIY shoe storage with my shoes and a few other accessories, and my project was complete.